Secretary of State for Culture, Media and Sport

 The secretary of state for culture, media and sport, also referred to as the culture secretary, is a secretary of state in the Government of the United Kingdom, with overall responsibility for strategy and policy across the Department for Culture, Media and Sport.
 The incumbent is a member of the Cabinet of the United Kingdom.
 The office has been dubbed "Minister of Fun".

 Responsibilities

-The secretary has overall responsibility for strategy and policy across the Department for Digital, Culture, Media and Sport.
+The secretary has overall responsibility for strategy and policy across the Department for Culture, Media and Sport.
 Responsibilities include: